Programs where 100% of the programs’ credits are offered through distance education:

-- Quizzes/tests are password protected.
+- Quizzes/tests may be password protected.
 The instructor will set the password prior to opening the quiz/test.
 The instructor will share this password with students through the LMS email just prior to opening the quiz/test.

-- Quizzes/tests will have a set time limit.
+- Quizzes/tests may have a set time limit.